Kraks/contract-for-contract/cases.md

 Note: `f => g` matches the most recent call of `f`, or any prior call of `f` (if there are multiple calls of `f`)?

+Note: need to think about interactions with compiler optimization (eg inlining).

 ### Negative temporal properties

 Negative temporal properties enforces that an event must **not**